someshdash/someshdash/README.md

-- 👋 Hi, I’m Shomesh
+- 👋 Hi, I’m Shomesh Dash
-- 👀 I’m interested in Systems Programming
-- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Rust
-- 📫 How to reach me someshdash19@gmail.com

 <!---
 someshdash/someshdash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.